IQVIA-ML/TreeParzen.jl/docs/examples/simple_mlj_demo/simple_mlj_demo.md

 of models drawn entirely at random (using specified prior distributions) without probabilistic modelling.
 Once probabilistic modelling kicks in, we draw a suggestion and then update with the result.
 This doesn't seem amenable to parallelism, and it isn't.

-However there is an additional parameter `max_simultaneous_draws` which allows the system to draw `n` samples before updating the distribution.
+However, there is an additional parameter `max_simultaneous_draws` which allows the system to draw `n` samples before updating the distribution.
 Whilst intuitively this allows parallelism, it also enables more exploration before drawing again according to updated distribution.

 If using this parameter, consider increasing the value of `linear_forgetting` from its default of 25 to a higher number -- a good place is probably at least `n * 25`.
 The `linear_forgetting` parameter keeps most n recently observed results equally weighted